All Episodes

 Oh, yeah.

-Here you have the Republican establishment, which, by virtue of this admission, that if Romney loses Michigan, that they think he's going to lose the nomination.
+Here you have the Republican establishment, which, by virtue of this admission, that if Romney loses Michigan, they think he's going to lose the nomination.

 And that means it's time to ditch everybody and go find somebody else.

-That is a tantamount admission that they don't care what their own voters are saying in all of these primaries in all of these elections.
+That is a tantamount admission that they don't care what their own voters are saying in all of these primaries, in all of these elections.

-We are seeing the Republican establishment force a candidate down the throats of the Republican base that the Republican base is obviously saying from primary to primary to primary, they're not really sure.
+We are seeing the Republican establishment force a candidate down the throats of the Republican base that the Republican base is obviously saying from primary to primary to primary, they're not really sure, really not all that sold on Romney.

-And so the the the establishment is, oh well, okay, well, we've got to find somebody else you don't like that might be able to win it.
+And so the establishment is, oh, well, okay, well, we've got to find somebody else you don't like that might be able to win it, which is what it boils down to.

 And they think none of these conservatives can win.